-Compared to the rest of the New York City market, the Chelsea submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the New York City market, the Chelsea region has smaller rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 280 listings have come on the market, so you'll want to check back regularly for new listings.
-About 7% of the available leases in the Chelsea are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 280 listings have been posted online, so you'll want to check back regularly for new listings.
+About 11% of the available leases in the Chelsea are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,680 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this region are approximately 11 stories.
+Even though the median size is 3,000 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this market are around 11 floors.
 Most buildings in this region were built in 1914 and are Class B.

 A large portion of this region is residential, but there's plenty of office_space.
 Public administration is the dominant industry in this area.
 Most of the folk of Chelsea work from home.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.